MarcinKukulka/MarcinKukulka/README.md

 :globe_with_meridians: [La Pelle](https://github.com/MarcinKukulka/LaPelle) - My first commercial project.
 I was entirely responsible for the whole project [[demo]](https://gracious-shaw-d6a8c3.netlify.app/)

+:passenger_ship: [CodersCrew](https://github.com/CodersCrew/coderscrew-website) - The website of the non-profit organization where I am currently its vice president

+:cloud: [wNieboGłosy](https://github.com/CodersCrew/wNieboGlosy/) - The website of Wrocław choir

+Currently working on:
+[Art store](https://github.com/MarcinKukulka/art-store-admin-panel) - The admin panel for the art store

 ### :notebook_with_decorative_cover: I also worked on many non-commercial team projects.